yl-labs/yl-labs.github.io/_posts/2025-03-18-red-reaming-havoc-c2.md

 > }
 ```

-Here are both files in their complete form for your convenience.
+Here are both files in their complete forms for easy copy & pasting.

 `peload.c`